karavanlarp/karavanlarp.github.io/eng/rules/racesclasses.md

 **Symbol**

-The priest carries a holy symbol, a safe way to channel the godís power.
-The symbol is the godís power made manifest.
-It works when worn on the priestís chest or in contact with their skin.
+The priest carries a holy symbol, a safe way to channel the god‚Äôs power.
+The symbol is the god‚Äôs power made manifest.
+It works when worn on the priest‚Äôs chest or in contact with their skin.
 The symbol may be taken from the priest, but that incurs the curse of the god, only lifted when the symbol has been returned and the priest has named a small task of penitence.
-The nature of the curse is tied to the priestís god and assigned at character creation.
+The nature of the curse is tied to the priest‚Äôs god and assigned at character creation.

 **Divine Bond**